 Changes the default route in all routing tables associated with internal networks to point to itself.

-In order to be able to automatically make API calls to AWS, the cluster members need to be provided with credentials.
+To automatically make API calls to AWS, the Cluster Members need to be provided with credentials.
 This is achieved using a standard AWS mechanism called IAM Roles.

-Make sure to replace the IP addresses in the example environment to reflect your environment when you follow the configuration steps below.
+Make sure to replace the IP addresses in the example environment to reflect your environment when you do the configuration steps listed here.

-Note: Since the number of interfaces an instance can have is limited by AWS based on the instance type, we will set up the internal network to function as a Cluster and as a Sync network [The smallest instance type supported by Check Point is m3.medium, which comes with 2 interfaces.
+Note - Since the number of interfaces an instance can have is limited by AWS based on the instance type, we set up the internal network to function as a Cluster and as a Sync network [The smallest instance type supported by Check Point is m3.medium, which comes with 2 interfaces.
 All other supported instance types have 3 or more interfaces].